integreat-io/integreat/README.md

   Integreat).
 - `options`: Used for passing the processed service endpoint options object to a transporter.
 The `options` object is available through mutations, so that you may modify it futher before it goes to the transporter.
+Note that only the transporter options are provided here, not the adapter options.
 - `authorized`: An internal flag signaling that the action has been authorized.
   Will be removed from any dispatched actions.